Welcome to Second Grade

 GOALS:

 Our goals for your children are to help them become more independent learners.
 We take them from simple one step directions to more complex two and three step directions, both in oral and written form.
-We form many partnerships within the classroom: seasonal buddies, cross group buddies, elbow partners, and same group buddies.
+We form many partnerships within the classroom: reading and math buddies, cross group buddies, elbow partners, and same group buddies.
 We encourage your children to learn to work with many other children as well as to learn to work independently.
 We are there to promote learning but we are also there to offer strategies for learning rather than giving answers.

 COMMUNITY BUILDING: